My Journey … So Far

 So, for many people, that’s where I come into the picture.
-I’m particularly interested in ‘mood and metabolism’, so work primarily with clients who feel stressed, anxious or low, who can’t get a good night’s sleep, who struggle with not having enough energy to get through the day, or who are striving to regain metabolic balance as they support their bodies through pre-diabetes, insulin resistance and weight control.
+I’m particularly interested in ‘sleep, energy and metabolism’, so work primarily with clients who can’t get a good night’s sleep, who struggle with not having enough energy to get through the day, or who are striving to regain metabolic balance as they support their bodies through pre-diabetes, insulin resistance and achieving better weight control.

 Quite simply, that’s my professional master plan: to help you and other motivated adults to cut through the nutritional riddles, get some valuable guidance, and to start eating to your health’s content.

 Only you will know if this sounds incredibly appealing, so while we may work together in the future, thanks for your interest and attention right now.

 *(Oh, and if your body or health has unexpectedly changed and you’re a little concerned, then insist on checking it out.
 Investigate until YOU are satisfied.
 Don’t stop because ‘it’s a common problem… one that loads of women have … nothing really … you can probably leave it’.
 Yes, please persevere and please be brave, even if you feel melodramatic or foolish or stubborn or scared.)